Green Performance

 -

-Carbon Emission Intensity (ton CO2e / Thousand RTK)
+Carbon intensity (ton CO2e / Thousand RTK)

 Energy Conservation Management Performance